Second, only to Bitcoin, the most notable cryptocurrency to watch is Ether (ETH).

 The below three established platforms allow you to stake Ethereum with no minimum requirements:

-- eToro – eToro offer ETH staking potential rewards of between 5% to 6.25% per year. eToro offers a membership reward percentage programme for monthly ETH staking yields.
+- eToro – eToro offer ETH staking potential rewards of up to 4.3% per year. eToro offers a membership reward percentage programme for monthly ETH staking yields.
 Bronze members are 75%.
 Silver, gold and platinum members are 85%, and diamond and platinum+ club members receive 90%

 Staking Ethereum into one of the above companies means you can start staking Ethereum without the minimum requirement of the 32 ETH you would need if you were staking Ethereum on your own and setting up as an Ethereum network validator.